abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 Once you save the file, check the console in the browser to see the data!

-Before we move on to the next step, take a look at what `App.js` should look like so far:
+Before we move on to the next step, take a look at what `App.jsx` should look like so far:

 ```jsx
 import React, { useState, useEffect } from "react";